10 Ways to Help Seniors Deal with Isolation and Depression

 Struggle with depression is much tougher for people who’ve lost their sense of purpose in life.

-To keep loneliness and brooding at bay, encourage the senior to take up a hobby such as knitting or gardening.
-You can also talk them into trying social pastime activities such as card playing, yoga, or volunteer work for a local charity.
+To keep loneliness and brooding at bay, encourage the older adult to take up a hobby such as knitting or gardening.

 3. Encourage social interaction